Muutke küpsiste eelistusi

 Key Features

-Develop creative mathematical thinking to work on procedural projects Learn how to calculate and create your very own math-based physics simulations Find out how you can utilize Geometry Nodes to scatter objects randomly in a scene Purchase of the print or Kindle book includes a free PDF eBook
+Develop creative mathematical thinking to work on procedural projects in Blender 4.5 LTS Learn how to calculate and create your very own math-based physics simulations Find out how you can utilize Geometry Nodes to scatter objects randomly in a scene

-Discover the different node inputs and outputs that Geometry Nodes have to offer Get to grips with the flow of the Geometry Node system Work with geometry node use cases through fun projects that advance with each chapter Link geometry and material nodes editors using named attributes Explore the flow of the simulation zone in Blender 4.2 Create both simple and complex physics simulations mathematically Understand mathematical terms such as velocity, forces, collisions, and vectors Work with variables in your geometry node-based workflow
+Discover the different node inputs and outputs that Geometry Nodes have to offer Get to grips with the flow of the Geometry Nodes system Work with Geometry Nodes use cases through fun projects that advance with each chapter Link Geometry and Material node editors using Named Attributes Explore the flow of the Simulation Zone in Blender 4.5 LTS Create both simple and complex physics simulations mathematically Understand mathematical terms such as velocity, forces, collisions, and vectors Work with variables in your Geometry Nodes-based workflow

-Who this book is forIf you are a computer graphics (CG) artist or follow modeling careers like those of environment artists or are a CG generalist looking to learn a node-based modeling workflow using Geometry Nodes in Blender, this book is for you.
-Knowledge of Blender fundamentals is required; for example, knowing the specific workflow of material nodes and being able to apply this knowledge to your projects, as well as a basic understanding of physics.
+Who this book is forIf you are an aspiring CG artist, environment artist, or CG generalist looking to learn node-based using Geometry Nodes and simulation workflows, this book is for you.
+Knowledge of Blender fundamentals is required; for example, understanding the workflow of material nodes and being able to apply that knowledge to your projects.
+A basic grasp of physics concepts will also help you get the most out of the more complex, physics-driven projects covered in the book.

 Table of Contents